Register Any Point: Scaling 3D Point Cloud Registration by Flow Matching: Generative Point Cloud Registration

-\paragraph{Canonicalization of inputs and targets.} To make training invariant to global pose and metric scale, we canonicalize both the conditioning representation and the flow target in a shared frame.
+\tightparagraph{(ii) Canonicalization of inputs and targets.} To make training invariant to global pose and metric scale, we canonicalize both the conditioning representation and the flow target in a shared frame.
 For each view $i$, we first translate the sampled points $\mathbf{Q}_i$ so that its center of mass is at the origin.
 We then compute a global scale factor $s$ as the longest edge length of the bounding box of the view with the most points, and scale all centered point sets by $1/s$, so that the entire scene fits in a unit cube.
 Finally, we apply a random 3D rotation to each centered, scaled cloud.
-This yields normalized unposed keypoints $\bar{\mathcal{Q}} = \{\bar{\mathbf{Q}}_i \in \RR^{3 \times K_i} \mid i = 1,\dots,N\}$ and corresponding similarity transforms $\bar{\mathbf{T}}_i \in \mathrm{SIM}(3)$ that map the original $\mathbf{Q}_i$ to $\bar{\mathbf{Q}}_i$.
+This yields normalized unposed keypoints $\bar{\mathcal{Q}} = \{\bar{\mathbf{Q}}_i \in \RR^{3 \times K_i}\}_{i=1}^N$ and corresponding similarity transforms $\bar{\mathbf{T}}_i \in \mathrm{SIM}(3)$ that map the original $\mathbf{Q}_i$ to $\bar{\mathbf{Q}}_i$ in the canonical frame.

 The training target is defined in the same canonical frame.
-We first transform the keypoints by the ground-truth poses $\mathcal{T}$ to obtain registered keypoints $\mathcal{Q}^r = \{\mathbf{Q}_i^r\}_{i=1}^N$ and merge them into $\mathbf{Q}^r = \bigcup_{i=1}^N \mathbf{Q}_i^r$.
+We first transform the keypoints by the ground-truth poses $\mathcal{\hat{T}}$ to obtain registered keypoints $\mathcal{Q}^r = \{\mathbf{Q}_i^r\}_{i=1}^N$ and merge them into $\mathbf{Q}^r = \bigcup_{i=1}^N \mathbf{Q}_i^r$.
 We then (i) recenter $\mathbf{Q}^r$ at the origin, (ii) apply the same random rotation used for the view with the most points to fix a reference orientation, and (iii) scale by the global factor $s$, resulting in the normalized registered point cloud $\bar{\mathbf{Q}}^r$, which is set as the target $\mathbf{X}(0)$.

-\paragraph{Conditional flow model.} We adopt the Diffusion Transformer~\cite{peebles2023iccv} for $\mathbf{V}_{\theta}$, and, following VGGT~\cite{wang2025cvpr-vggt}, employ a transformer with alternating-attention blocks (Fig.~\ref{fig:model_overview}).
+\tightparagraph{(iii) Conditional flow model.} We adopt the Diffusion Transformer~\cite{peebles2023iccv} for $\mathbf{V}_{\theta}$, and, following VGGT~\cite{wang2025cvpr-vggt}, employ a transformer with alternating attention blocks (Fig.~\ref{fig:model_overview}).
 Specifically, we alternate per-view self-attention within each point cloud, which consolidates view-specific structure, with global attention over all point tokens to fuse information across views.
-Our model comprises $L=10$ alternating-attention blocks with hidden dimension $d=512$ and $h=8$ attention heads, totaling 73 million parameters.
+Our model comprises $L=10$ alternating attention blocks with hidden dimension $d=512$ and $h=8$ attention heads, totaling 73 million parameters.